 Email supports communication when telephone contact is not successful.
 Emails share information about support group meetings and other activities.
 Most importantly, it allows for the dissemination of new and updated clinical information, research findings, and available clinical trials.

 The ADRI service facilitates face to face support group meetings that have a clinical and educational focus.
 The group meetings are targeted to a specific mesothelioma population in Australia.
-Some meetings have guest speakers addressing a specific topic of mesothelioma management from diagnosis to bereavement or topics according to members preferences.
+Some meetings have guest speakers addressing a specific topic on mesothelioma management from diagnosis to bereavement or topics according to support members preferences.